vnorik/foursquareApi/README.md

 * main.js - main JS file that initiate all functionality

 Application is done with Vanilla JS based on ES6 standart.
-Build with webpack + babel
+Build with webpack + babel.

 ## Running locally